apache/spark/docs/structured-streaming-kafka-integration.md

  topics/partitions are dynamically subscribed.
 Note that `startingOffset` only applies when a new Streaming query is started, and that resuming will always pick up from where the query left off.
 - **key.deserializer**: Keys are always deserialized as byte arrays with ByteArrayDeserializer.
-Use Dataframe operations to explicitly deserialize the keys.
+Use DataFrame operations to explicitly deserialize the keys.
 - **value.deserializer**: Values are always deserialized as byte arrays with ByteArrayDeserializer.
- Use Dataframe operations to explicitly deserialize the values.
+ Use DataFrame operations to explicitly deserialize the values.
 - **enable.auto.commit**: Kafka source doesn't commit any offset.
 - **interceptor.classes**: Kafka source always read keys and values as byte arrays.
 It's not safe to use ConsumerInterceptor as it may break the query.